vnijs/radiant/quant/app/regression.md

 Both linear and log-log regressions are commonly applied to business data.
 In this example we will look for evidence in the data and residuals that may which model specification is more appropriate for the available data.

 The data `diamonds` contains information on prices of 3000 diamonds.
 A more complete description of the data and variables is available from the Data > Manage page.
-Select the variable `price` as the dependent variable and `carat` and `clarity` as the independent variables.
+Select the variable `price` as the response variable and `carat` and `clarity` as the explanatory variables.
 Before looking at the parameter estimates from the regression go to the Plots tab to take a look at the data and residuals.
 Below are the set of histograms for the variables in the model.
 Prices and carats seem skewed to the right.
 Note that the direction of skew is determined by where the _tail_ is.

 ![Regression 3 - histograms](figures_quant/regression_diamonds_hist.png)

-In the plot of correlations there are clear associations among the dependent and independent variables.
+In the plot of correlations there are clear associations among the response and explanatory variables.
 The correlation between price and carat is extremely large (i.e., .93).
 The correlation between carat and clarity of the diamond is significant and negative.

 ![Regression 3 - correlations](figures_quant/regression_diamonds_corr.png)

-The scatter plots of price (the dependent variable) against the independent variables are not as clean as for the 'ideal' data in example 2.
+The scatter plots of price (the response variable) against the explanatory variables are not as clean as for the 'ideal' data in example 2.
 The line fitted through the scatter plots is sufficiently flexible to pickup non-linearities.
 The line for carat seems to have some curvature and the points do not look randomly scattered around that line.
 In fact the points seem to fan-out for higher prices and number of carats.
 There does not seem to be very much movement in price for different levels of clarity.
 If anything, the price of the diamond seems to go down as clarity increase.
 A surprising result we will discuss in more detail below.

 ![Regression 3 - scatter](figures_quant/regression_diamonds_scatter.png)